 Many insects, such as the following, cause mild reactions:

 Some insects are more likely than others to cause allergic or toxic reactions.

 - A bee leaves its stinger behind and then dies after stinging.
 Africanized honeybees, the so-called killer bees, are more aggressive than common honeybees and often attack together in great numbers.
 Reaction to bee stings can range from minor skin swelling and redness to a serious allergic reaction.

+- A fire ant attaches to a person by biting with its jaws.
 Then, pivoting its head, it stings from its abdomen in a circular pattern at multiple sites.

 Bites and stings are more serious if you develop one or more of the following conditions after an insect or spider bite or sting: